Chan Soo Khian of SCDA Architects

 I would like to revitalise the Orchard Road streetscape where most pedestrian activities have been diverted subterranean to connect with the MRT network.
-For a successful commercial lifestyle hub, we need to bring human activity back on the streets and sidewalks in a sustained manner – by redesigning them into public spaces.
+To have a successful commercial lifestyle hub, we need to bring human activity back on the streets in a sustained manner.
+We can achieve this by redesigning streets and sidewalks into public spaces where people can linger.

-Currently, the five-lane traffic at Orchard Road bisects the shopping zone into distinct halves.
-I would propose broadening the Ngee Ann City sidewalk by an entire car lane.
+Currently, the 5-lane traffic at Orchard Road moves quickly and bisects the Orchard shopping zone into distinct halves.
+So I would propose broadening the Ngee Ann City sidewalk by an entire car lane.
 A second car lane will become curbside drop-off for passengers.
+All these measures will reduce Orchard Road to a three-lane thoroughfare.
 The enlarged sidewalk can then be zoned for food and beverage kiosks with al fresco sitting, so that people can dine late into the night even after retail has closed.

-Landscape design will consciously create shade and shelter.
+Landscape design will be consciously designed to create shade and shelter in our tropical weather.
 With increased human traffic, Orchard Road will become livelier.
-This will be done at the expense of traffic flow, but it has been proven that reducing traffic in a major area improves the human experience.
+Of course, this will be done at the expense of traffic flow, which may seem counter-intuitive in Singapore where urban design is largely influenced by giving priority to vehicular traffic.
+However, it has been proven that cutting down on traffic in a major area improves the human experience.
+Traffic can be rerouted to other arterial roads.
 This trade-off is worthwhile for the revitalisation of the Orchard district.”